kaaado/GeneMSA/README.md

 - The GA is **sequence-aware**: it optimizes for MSA scoring rather than generic numerical objectives.
 - The **Swarm setup** balances **exploration (Beta/Delta)** and **exploitation (Alpha/Gamma)** to solve challenging datasets, especially in the "Twilight Zone" (<30% sequence identity).

+### **10.5 Why note use SAGA**

+GeneMSA does not use SAGA for several key reasons:

+- **Performance:** SAGA is very slow, especially when dealing with large datasets.
+- **Dependence:** It is heavily dependent on gap structures, which can be limiting.
+- **Convergence Issues:** SAGA has convergence problems when working with long DNA sequences.
+- **Lack of Adaptability:** It lacks dynamic difficulty assessment or an agent structure, meaning it can't adapt to varying data complexity.
+- **Limited Efficacy:** SAGA does not perform well with low-similarity sequences (those with less than 40% identity).

+In contrast, GeneMSA utilizes a hybrid Genetic Algorithm (GA) and swarm approach, which is designed to be faster, more adaptive, and more effective for low-similarity cases.

 ---